Today's Best Tech Deals

 Once upon a time, the 48GB data set we just started using was plenty to overflow the cache on any SSD.
 But with the advent of variable caches, we now regularly try to fill the drive to see if performance degrades.
 Long story short—-I hit the 660p’s limit far sooner than I expected.
 There was only around 200GB on the drive when what you see below happened:

 My impression from Intel’s discussion and white paper, was that the drive should perform well during long transfers until it’s close to being filled.
 But I was into only my second internal (from the 660p to the 660p) copy of 96GB when write speed plummeted to 95MBps - 100MBps.
 After the first occurrence, speeds dropped far sooner.
 Giving the drive time to do housekeeping—that is, move the cache contents to QLC—did help.
-But it took a while and won’t help you if you need to write a lot of data.
+But it took a while and won’t help you if you need to perform lots of write operations.

-The only other drives to record write speeds this slow were the Toshiba TL100 and TR200, and those were 2.5-inch TLC SATA SSDs.
+The only other drives to record write speeds this slow were the Toshiba TL100 and TR200, 2.5-inch TLC SATA SSDs when TLC was new.
 The slowest writes I’ve seen out of a NVMe SSD when it runs out of cache were from the Toshiba RC100, but those were still a livable 400MBps.
 The Kingston A1000 shown in the charts isn’t nearly as fast as the 660p on cache, but off it, its writes dropped only to around 800MBps - 900MBps.

 I gave Toshiba a hard time, so I have to give Intel the same.
 It’s a bit shocking to see slower-than-hard-drive write performance from any SSD, but doubly so with an NVMe SSD.
-To be fair, Toshiba’s drives go in the tank after writing any file that’s more than 1.5 percent of total capacity, while the 660P poops out at more like 4 or 5 percent—enough to cover all but really major operations.
+To be fair, Toshiba’s drives go in the tank after writing any file that’s more than 1.5 percent of total capacity.
+The 660P poops out around 4 or 5 percent—enough to cover all but really major operations.
 Still, when it does tank, it’s a bit depressing to watch.

 Best budget drive, maybe...

-The truth is, most users will never see that 100MBps write speed, and while on cache, the 660p is quite a bit faster than any other budget NVMe SSD we’ve tested.
+The truth is, most users will never see the drop to 100MBps writing, and while on cache, the 660p is quite a bit faster than any other budget NVMe SSD we’ve tested.
 Because of that, I still consider it a bargain and a boon for the budget shopper.

 Just be aware that there's a reason the drive is so inexpensive.
-Because of that, drives such as the Kingston A1000, which was $220 (less than half what it was when we reviewed it) for 960GB as of this writing, are still in the conversation.
+Because of that, drives such as the Kingston A1000, which was $220 (less than half what it was when we reviewed it) for 960GB as of this writing, should remain in the conversation.